 Dating violence is similar to partner abuse.
-The cycle of violence is always present and the characteristics of the abuser are similar (jealousy and possessiveness are more predominant in dating violence).
+The cycle of abuse is always present and the characteristics of the abusive individual are similar (jealousy and possessiveness are more predominant in dating violence).
 Most partner abuse survivors relate that there were some incidents of abuse in the dating relationship.
 The major difference between partner abuse and dating violence is that in dating violence, the couple is not living together.

 In all abusive relationships there is a continuum of violence.
 Initially, verbal assaults give the abuser power and control.
 When the verbal assaults no longer work, it moves to emotional and then physical abuse.

 If a victim comes from a background where they have witnessed abuse in the home, some abusive behaviours are seen as normal.
-They may have little or no knowledge about what is healthy in a relationship and what is not.
+They may have little or no knowledge about what a healthy relationship looks like.
 Violence in a dating relationship is often overlooked because it is seen as flattery.
 Young people may perceive jealousy and controlling behaviour as loving devotion.

 The statistics below refer mostly to teens, but are relevant to dating violence in relationships of all ages.